Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Review

-For a $L$-site qubit system, a bond dimension $\chi=2^L$ can exactly describe the wavefunction.
+For a $L$-site qubit system, a bond dimension $\chi=2^{L/2}$ suffices to exactly describe any wavefunction (corresponding to maximal entanglement across the central bipartition).
 An SVD can be used to truncate the bond dimension to approximate the wavefunction.
-Hence, instead of storing $2^L$ numbers for an $L$-site qubit chain, an MPS only needs to store $L \chi^2$ numbers.
-One can do such an approximation because, for systems with lower entanglement, the physics does not lie in the entire Hibert space as shown in Ref \cite{Vidal1}.
-It instead lies in a tiny corner of the Hilbert space, and we do not need to store all the $2^L$ numbers for efficient simulation.
+Hence, instead of storing $2^L$ numbers for an $L$-site qubit chain, an MPS only needs to store $Ld \chi^2$ numbers (where $d$ is the local Hilbert space dimension).
+One can do such an approximation because, for systems following an area-law of entanglement, the relevant physics is captured by states living in a polynomially-small subset of Hilbert space \cite{Hastings_2007}.